fieldtrip/website/getting_started/neuralynx_fcdc.md

     cfg.headerformat     = 'plexon_ds';  % this is optional, and will be auto-detected
     cfg = ft_preprocessing(cfg)

 The specification of the dataformat and headerformat options as _combined_ds_ ensures that the appropriate low-level FieldTrip reading function will be called to read the multiple single-channel Plexon .nex files contained in the dataset directory.
-After preprocessing, we can obtain a data structure like thi
+After preprocessing, we can obtain a data structure like this:

     data =